|Year of offer||2019|

 Term 4 - Online

 The Foundations of Analytics is a core subject in the Health specialisation.
 It looks at the foundational principles and practice of modern data analytics, including techniques of data manipulation, presentation, and analysis.
 It’s teaching approach will emphasis interpretation underpinned by an understanding of the appropriate use of data, rather than just disseminating the technical details about performing an analysis.
 Students will be introduced to probability models used for a continuous response and will learn how to use methods such as linear models, tree-based methods and forecasting.
 Students will also use statistical software to analyse data.

 On completion of this subject, students will be able to:

-- List the important types of analytics software Use at least two different software packages to perform some basic analyses
+- List the important types of analytics software and use at least two different software packages to perform some basic analyses

-- Evaluate and critique the use of analytics in case studies Apply sound principles to create the high-level design of an analytics investigation.
+- Evaluate and critique the use of analytics in case studies and apply sound principles to create a high-level design for an analytics investigation

 Students will be provided with the opportunity to practise and reinforce:

 - High level written communication skills.

 - Interpretation skills.

 - Demonstrate competence in critical and theoretical thinking through essay writing and online discussions.